martinjameswhite/ZeldovichRecon/README.md

 including the alpha term described in that paper.
 This version is designed to be called from Python through the ctypes library.
 An example is given in zeftr.py and you should consider the same compiler flags as above.
+An example Makefile is included.